 4 Tablespoon maple syrup

 1/4 cup packed brown sugar

 Preheat oven to 350’F. Lightly grease two doughnut pans.

 - In a small bowl, whisk together flour and guar gum.
 Set aside

-- In a large bow, mix together oil, eggs (flax eggs) sugars, pumpkin, pumpkin spice, salt, baking powder, and baking soda until smooth.
+- In a large bowl, mix together oil, eggs (flax eggs) sugars, pumpkin, pumpkin spice, salt, baking powder, and baking soda until smooth.

 - Slowly mix in flour and guar gum until well combined.
 Do not over mix.

-- Place mixture into plastic storage bag or piping bag.
+- Place mixture into a plastic storage bag or piping bag.

 - Pipe the doughnut mixture in dough pans.
 Fill to about 3/4 of the way full.